CTSecUK/Syskron-Security-CTF-2020/Write-ups/Firmware Update.md

 password incorrect--reenter:
 ```

-We can see that thos will require a different password... so lets look at the  files we just extracted.
+OK, so we can see that those fiels will require a different password.
+Let's look at the  files we just extracted.

 Running the "**file**" command on these two files show us the following;